awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

  ** [PerformanceMode](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-PerformanceMode"></a>
 The performance mode of the file system\.
 We recommend `generalPurpose` performance mode for most file systems\.
 File systems using the `maxIO` performance mode can scale to higher levels of aggregate throughput and operations per second with a tradeoff of slightly higher latencies for most file operations\.
 The performance mode can't be changed after the file system has been created\.
+The `maxIO` mode is not supported on file systems using One Zone storage classes\.
 Type: String
 Valid Values:` generalPurpose | maxIO`
 Required: No

  ** [ProvisionedThroughputInMibps](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-ProvisionedThroughputInMibps"></a>
 The throughput, measured in MiB/s, that you want to provision for a file system that you're creating\.
 Valid values are 1\-1024\.
 Required if `ThroughputMode` is set to `provisioned`\.
 The upper limit for throughput is 1024 MiB/s\.
-You can get this limit increased by contacting AWS Support\.
-For more information, see [Amazon EFS Limits That You Can Increase](https://docs.aws.amazon.com/efs/latest/ug/limits.html#soft-limits) in the *Amazon EFS User Guide\.*
+To increase this limit, contact AWS Support\.
+For more information, see [Amazon EFS quotas that you can increase](https://docs.aws.amazon.com/efs/latest/ug/limits.html#soft-limits) in the *Amazon EFS User Guide*\.
 Type: Double
 Valid Range: Minimum value of 1\.0\.
 Required: No